Bai is known for its lineup of popular low-calorie drink options like antioxidant-infused waters, teas, and lemonades.1

-We will review Bai’s nutrition and ingredients before we figure out which sweeteners this company uses in their drinks to determine if Bai qualifies as clean keto or dirty keto.
+Before determining if Bai qualifies as clean or dirty keto, we will review its nutrition and ingredients before we figure out which sweeteners this company uses in their drinks to determine if Bai qualifies as clean keto or dirty keto.

 However, solely carb-wise, yes–Bai is keto, but unfortunately it’s not the healthiest drink option for weight loss.
 For those looking for a tasty beverage that has cleaner ingredients, we provide a few low carb alternatives to Bai drinks that are better, and have more health benefits all around.

-Is Bai Keto?
+Is Bai Suitable for a Keto Diet?
 (Bai Net Carbs per Bottle)

 Although the Bai brand has several different products, we will use their most common and well known product called Bai antioxidant infusions for reference.
 Ingredients and nutrition facts vary just slightly from one flavor to the next, but these variations are quite minor and mostly for the differing colors and flavors.